marcelofinamorvieira/vercel-lambda-dato-image-optimization/README.md

 ## Overview

 This project provides a serverless function that receives webhooks from DatoCMS when new uploads are created.
-For large images (>5MB), it automatically applies imgix optimization parameters, creates a new optimized version in your DatoCMS Media Library, and optionally can delete the original high-resolution upload.
+For large images (>5MB), it automatically applies imgix optimization parameters and replaces the original assets in-place while preserving all relationships and references.

-The project also includes a commented-out implementation for directly replacing assets in-place (rather than creating duplicates), which can be enabled if needed.

 ### Key Features

 - **Automatic Image Optimization**: Uses imgix parameters to optimize large images (>5MB)
 - **Intelligent Optimization Logic**: Applies different optimization strategies based on image size and dimensions
+- **In-place Replacement**: Updates the original asset rather than creating duplicates
+- **Relationship Preservation**: All content references to the original asset remain intact
-- **DatoCMS Integration**: Creates new optimized uploads in your DatoCMS Media Library
+- **DatoCMS API Integration**: Uses the DatoCMS API with proper versioning (X-Api-Version: 3)
-- **Optional Original Deletion**: Can delete original high-resolution uploads after optimization (disabled by default)
+- **Robust Error Handling**: Falls back to the original approach if replacement fails
 - **Type Safety**: Built with TypeScript for better maintainability and developer experience

 ## How It Works